kotlin-orm/ktorm/docs/source/en/entity-sequence.md

 ## Intermediate Operations

-Just like `kotlin.sequences.Sequence`, the intermediate operations of `EntitySequence` doesn't iterate the sequences and execute the internal queries, they all return new-created sequence objects instead.
+Just like `kotlin.sequences`, the intermediate operations of `EntitySequence` doesn't iterate the sequences and execute the internal queries, they all return new-created sequence objects instead.
 These intermediate operations are listed below:

 ### filter